-The circuit segment from Figure 3 can be built with three of these gates.
+The two-gate circuit can be build using only these types of δx gate.
 On the first level, though, only two channels are needed, and N-2 channels are wasted (where N is total number of channels).
 Direct hardware implementation would be very inefficient, wasting many registers (in the case of δx gate only registers, but in others, like Hadamard, multipliers and adders as well).
-However, consider the whole FPGA quantum simulator design flow: after the quantum netlist is transformed (synthesized) to the regular circuit design (HDL file), the subsequent steps are exactly the same as for any other circuit: logic synthesis, technology mapping, place and route.
-It is possible to remove unutilized resources (unused channels of the δx gate) in the subsequent processing stages.
+However, consider the whole FPGA quantum simulator design flow: after the quantum netlist is transformed (synthesized) to the regular circuit design (HDL file), the subsequent steps are exactly the same as for any other circuit: logic synthesis, technology mapping, place and route, and target device programming.
+It is possible to remove unutilized resources (unused channels of the δx gate) in the next processing stages.